North Central News

 While there is no perfect schedule for applying to college, there are some important timelines you should be aware of so you don’t lose out on critical financial aid or scholarship opportunities, or miss your dream college’s application deadline.
 Read on for helpful information about when you should apply to college.

-It’s never too early to start putting together your college wish list, but junior year of high school is when most students start to think about college.
-It starts with taking a standardized test, such as the SAT and/or ACT—perhaps even more than once in order to achieve the best test scores possible.
+It’s never too early to start putting together your college wish list, but junior year of high school is when most students begin to think about college.
+It starts with taking a standardized test, such as the SAT and/or ACT—perhaps even more than once to achieve the best test scores possible.
 Your SAT or ACT score could factor into which schools are the best fit for you academically as well as what types of aid you might be eligible for.

-Before you’re up against any official college application deadlines, junior year is a great time to talk to friends or family members who are in college or have recently graduated, to learn about their experiences.
+Before you’re up against an official college application deadline, junior year is a great time to talk to friends or family members who are in college or have recently graduated, to learn about their experiences.
 You can also do some digging online and attend college fairs to speak with college representatives and get a better feel for the programs and opportunities available at different schools.
 As you do this, compile a list of the schools that interest you, as well as the programs and majors that you might wish to pursue.

 Junior year is also an ideal time to visit a few local colleges.
 Being on campus, touring facilities, and hearing from current students and professors will start building your sense of what the college experience is all about.

 Finally, consider talking to a guidance counselor at your school to make sure you are aware of any early deadlines you may want to consider for your top schools.
 Some examples include school-specific college scholarships or early decision deadlines, just to name a few.